PSYC1022 Introduction to Psychology: The Individual, Society and Culture

 - Formative quizzes

 This unit comprises ten weekly 2.5 hour lectures and nine weekly 1 hour tutorials.
 Lectures commence in Week 1 of the trimester and will be captured electronically at the time of delivery and will automatically be made available online within the following 24 hours.
+Tutorials begin in Week 2 of the trimester.

 Assessment information provided at the commencement of the unit in the online class space